quakelive-server-standards/quakelive-server-standards/_myservers/README.md

 - `G_PASSWORD`: Password which players have to enter if they want to access the server.
 - `NET_PORT`: The game port.
 If you do not set it, the Docker container will set it to the default value of `27960`.
 - `QLX_PLUGINS`: A list of comma separated names of minqlx plugins.
 If no value is given, the Docker container will create one containing all plugins it found in the `minqlx-plugins` directory thus just loading every plugin that is present.
-- `SERVERSTARTUP`: The name of the map that is loaded after the server started up.
-The Docker container will set it to `startRandomMap` if no value is given.
 - `SV_HOSTNAME`: The name of your server as it appears in the in-game server browser.
 - `SV_MAXCLIENTS`: Number of player slots available.
 - `SV_PRIVATECLIENTS`: Number of reserved player slots, requires `SV_PRIVATEPASSWORD` to be also set.